krinj/logkit/README.md

 }
 ```

 Also, there are several input methods to Logstash.
 In the Docker ELK link below, it simply exposes a TCP port on 5000.
-So in this package, we also have a very simple socket handler which can be enabled in the `logmatic.env` file.
+So in this package, we also have a very simple socket handler which can be enabled in the `logkit.env` file.
 This will cause all messages to also be sent to the socket via TCP.

 If set up properly, we should be able to analyse and visualize the logging data easily from the Kibana dashboard.